winitzki/scall/tutorial/programming_dhall.md

 data NEL a = One a | Cons a (NEL a)
 ```

-The recursion scheme corresponding to this definition is:
+The structure functor corresponding to this definition is:

 ```haskell
 -- Haskell.